Exploring Sustainability at the Heart of Digital Infrastructure:

 Contributors to this session are:

-- Ahmad Saeed (CoC/CS): What is a data center today?
+- Ahmed Saeed (CoC/CS): What is a data center today?
 Macro context of a data center and the AI–compute including the market and business decision for placement of data centers (10–15 min).

 - Divya Mahajan (COE/ECE): Systems-level energy efficiency.
 Architectures, workload optimization, and platform-level levers setting the stage for a system-of-systems understanding and setting a foundation for discussion of resiliency and interactions of decisions (15 min).